rashed2940/Diabetic-detection/README.md

 # Diabetic-detection
 ### Motivation
 To grow my machine learning skills, this is another continuation of my ML project - diabetes prediction.
-In this project , we did the following:
+In this project, we did the following:
 1) Exploratory data analysis (EDA)
 2) Building ML project
 3) Prepare a webapps and Deploy this in Heroku

-Here is our webapps access <a href="https://diabetic-detection-app-rashed.herokuapp.com/">link.</a>and this how its looks like after deploying it in heroku.
+Here is our webapps access <a href="https://diabetic-detection-app-rashed.herokuapp.com/">link.</a> and this how its looks like after deploying it in heroku.

 ![Alt Text](https://github.com/rashed2940/Diabetic-detection/blob/main/charts/apps.gif)

 ### About Data Set